-• Executive (non-Business Unit) Metrics.
-For each of our Named Executive Officers, other than Mr. Strong, the Committee tied the 2022 Bonus Plan to achievement of the following two performance goals, with a relative weighting of 60% adjusted revenue to 40% adjusted EPS to align with the Company's strategic focus on revenue growth in a challenging COVID-19 environment while also driving profitability:
+• Fiscal 2024 Performance Goals and Metrics.
+For each of our Named Executive Officers, the Committee tied the 2024 Bonus Plan to achievement of the following two performance goals, with a relative weighting of 60% adjusted revenue to 40% adjusted EPS to align with the Company's strategic focus on transformational revenue growth while also driving profitability:

-Fiscal 2022 Metrics Weighting Description Adjusted Revenue 60% Adjusted revenue, which is intended to reflect organic growth, is calculated as revenue determined in accordance with accounting principles generally accepted in the United States ("GAAP") and adjusted to remove the impacts of currency.
+Fiscal 2024 Metrics Weighting Description Adjusted Revenue 60% Adjusted revenue, which is intended to reflect organic growth, is calculated as revenue determined in accordance with accounting principles generally accepted in the United States ("GAAP") and adjusted to remove the impacts of currency.
 It may also be adjusted for certain items that affect the comparability of results, including acquisitions or dispositions completed during the fiscal period, other specific large, unusual or nonrecurring items and changes in accounting principles pursuant to GAAP.
-The Committee selected adjusted revenue as a performance metric because it is a key component of our annual operating plan and is consistent with our strategic objectives to drive accelerated revenue growth.
+The Committee selected adjusted revenue as a performance metric because it is a key component of our annual operating plan and is consistent with our strategic objectives to drive transformational revenue growth.
 Adjusted EPS 40% Adjusted EPS is calculated as earnings per share determined in accordance with GAAP and adjusted for certain items that affect the comparability of results, including acquisitions or dispositions completed during the fiscal period, other specific large, unusual or nonrecurring items and changes in accounting principles pursuant to GAAP.
 The Committee selected adjusted EPS as a performance metric because it is a key driver of shareholder return and aligns executives with shareholder value creation.